Cuba group tours for solo travellers

 Hanging out in Havana, you’ll quickly discover this is a country very much with its own playlist.
 Indeed, Cuba’s musical roots reach far beyond the Buena Vista Social Club, from salsa and bolero to its legendary jazz scene – the island’s musical heritage is second to none.

 And Havana itself?
-A city of timelessness, whose time-worn architecture is best absorbed on a walking tour through the Unesco-listed Old Town, as vintage Cadillacs purr by or why not head out to the Viñales valley to meet the maestro tobacco makers – or even try some wine?
+A city of timelessness, whose time-worn architecture is best absorbed on a walking tour through the Unesco-listed Old Town, as vintage Cadillacs purr by.
+Or why not head out to the Trinidad, whose cobbled streets and red tiled roofs have remained unchanged since the sugar barons left in the 19th century.

 While it’s true that Cuba is slowly changing, there’s still some way to go.
 Internet is scarce and blackouts can happen, so travelling with a group is often preferable to going it entirely solo, so your local guide can steer you through inevitable bumps in the road and you can simply sit back – and embrace the adventure.